-- If the UE will access the Hosting Network using credentials from Home Network, then the localized service updates the subscription data in the subscribed Home Network, so the subscription data contains the subscribed Hosting Network information as well as the subscribed localized service information e.g. subscribed DNN, S-NSSAI, QoS, service authorization method, service access method, time and location.
+- If the UE will access the Hosting Network using credentials from Home Network, then the localized service provider updates the subscription data in the subscribed Home Network, so the subscription data contains the subscribed Hosting Network information as well as the subscribed localized service information e.g. subscribed DNN, S-NSSAI, QoS, service authorization method, service access method, time and location.

 - The Home Network updates UE with the network selection information for the subscribed Hosting Network (e.g. service identification, Hosting Network ID, temporal validity condition, spatial validity condition) when subscribed time starts and/or when UE enters specific area indicated by the subscribed location contained in the subscription data: